8n8/bigwebthing/README.md

 have the same user ID as someone else.
 It should be as short as possible so that it is convenient for people to read and share.

-The only thing the adversary can do is keep generating keys for a particular user and testing if the ID matches one on the system.
+The only thing the adversary can do is keep generating keys and testing if the ID matches one on the system.

 Lets say that 2^70 'fast' operations is too much for the attacker.
 Then if I make them use a slow hash in each operation, that is around 2^12 'fast' operations.
 So 2^58 'slow' operations is too much for the attacker.

-Say there are 2^40 different users, then that means the fingerprint should be 2^(58 + 40) = 2^98, say 13 bytes.
+Say there are a maximum 2^40 different users, then that means the user ID should be 58 + 40 = 98 bits.
+This will fit in 13 bytes.

 The encoding uses a 7776 word list from the EFF, very similar to Diceware.
 So a 2^98 bit fingerprint will need 8 words, like: